codeconjurer-Nanakojo/Brainwave_Matrix_Intern/README.md

 Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-License
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE` file for details.

+## Terms of Service

+The terms of service will be outlined here soon.
+For now, please refer to the MIT License for general usage guidelines.

 Contact
 Nathaniel Justice Kojo Mensah Email: nathanieljusticemensah@gmail.com